coderolls/coderolls-blog/_posts/junit/2022-08-30-junit-test-case-in-java.md

 We have used `assertEquals(expected, actual)` and `assertNull(actual) ` methods of the Assert class.

-In the first and second test methods the test passes if the `expected` and `actual` results are the same.
+In the first and second test methods, the test passes if the `expected` and `actual` results are the same.

 ```java
 assertEquals(expected, actual)